Online MPH With Leadership in Practice Concentration

-Designed to teach current and aspiring public health professionals to apply leadership principles in a public health context, the Leadership in Practice concentration will provide you with the knowledge and skills you need to lead teams, projects, organizations and systems in addressing inequities, improving conditions and fostering change in local and global communities.
+Designed to teach current and aspiring public health professionals to apply leadership principles in a public health context, the Leadership in Practice concentration will provide you with the knowledge and skills you need to lead teams, projects, organizations and systems in eliminating inequities, improving conditions and fostering change in local and global communities.
 With this concentration, you will be prepared to empower populations to live their best lives, no matter their location.

 As a student in the online MPH Leadership in Practice concentration, you will gain:

 Critical-thinking, design-thinking and system-thinking skills

 The ability to advance knowledge using evidence-based research and practice-based evidence